Letters, We Get Mail, CXC|

 is really big.
 That directly contradicts all of Bill Wilson's ravings

-in the Big Book about how you have to have a spiritual experience
+in the Big Book about how you must have a spiritual experience

 Bill then renamed to "spiritual awakening" after